 |An annotated bibliography is a summary of sources (e.g. journal articles, books or book chapters) addressing a research topic.|

 Each source is listed as a separate entry including:

 Planning your search will help you find information more efficiently.
 Start by:

-A table or mindmap can be a useful strategy for doing this.
+A table or mindmap - PDF (323.76 KB) can be a useful strategy for doing this.

-Tip: As you search, you may come across more concepts or synonyms you can incorporate.
+Tip: As you search, you may come across more keywords or synonyms you can incorporate.
 Don't be afraid to change or modify your search as you go.

-Now you need to connect your search concepts together to form different search strategies.
+Now you need to connect your search concepts and keywords together to form different search strategies.
 The below table summarises how they work:

 Put your search in the basic search box and group your alternative keywords inside brackets.

 Use Refine my results on the left hand side to narrow your results.
 The following are useful refinements to try: